ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/auxiliary-iDMDLSConnectionParameters-v8.4.md

 ## sessionPassword

-The session password of the handshake code set in Dynamsoft License Server.
+The session password of the handshake code set in license tracking server.

 ```objc
 NSString* sessionPassword